Harris County Toll Road Authority: Current system

 The HCTRA uses their own toll tag called the EZ TAG.
 The system has been interoperable with the Texas Department of Transportation's TxTag and the North Texas Tollway Authority's TollTag since 2003.
 Around the 3rd quarter of 2017, the system will be interoperable with the Kansas Turnpike Authority's K-Tag and the Oklahoma Turnpike Authority's PikePass.

+Toll roads within Harris County that are not listed in this section are not under HCTRA jurisdiction.
+These include the Grand Parkway (SH 99 Toll) and the SH 288 toll lanes.
+Both of these corridors are maintained by TxDOT.

 The following toll roads (in order of first segment completion) form the current HCTRA system:

 Sam Houston Tollway (1982)

 The Sam Houston Tollway is the name given to the tolled sections of Beltway 8, the second highway loop around Houston.
 The first opened section was the Sam Houston Ship Channel Bridge in the east quadrant of the road system.
 From 1982 to 1994, the bridge, which was originally named in honor of local politician and entrepreneur Jesse H. Jones, was maintained by the Texas Turnpike Authority (now North Texas Tollway Authority).
 As of February 26, 2011, the Sam Houston Tollway is a complete tolled beltway loop around Houston (minus a few minor sections that are freeways managed by TXDOT).